Elsie19/Elsie19/docs/_posts/2025-11-29-rust-rules-and-guidelines.md

 Even though `downgrade` does not specify a `'static` lifetime, `NUM` will downgrade into `'a`.

 Now wayyyy back to `PhantomData<T>`.
-It supports an optional lifetime, so you could have `PhantomData<&'a T>`.
+It can have an optional lifetime, so you could have `PhantomData<&'a T>`.
 Because Rust only allows lifetimes on references, there's a problem that becomes especially apparent when using *pointers* in FFI:

 ```rust
 struct Range<T> {